Classical Music Concerts

 November 24 - Elkhart favorite son Nicholas Roth will treat Ruthmere patrons with his annual "Black Friday Concert, " the Friday evening after Thanksgiving, what a way to celebrate the holiday!
 Nicholas is Professor of piano at Drake University.
 Don't miss Nicholas Roth for this once in a lifetime performance!
 On this night Nicholas will be presented as the inaugural recipient of the Robert Beardsley Annual Piano Prize.

-Ticket pricing for the 2017 Fall Concert Series is as follows: Single concert non-members $30 per seat.
+Ticket pricing for the 2017 Fall Concert Series is as follows: Single concert non-members $40 per seat.
 Single concert Ruthmere Members $25 per seat.
-Season Pass for all four concerts (available ONLY to Ruthmere Members $75 per seat).
+Season Pass for all four concerts $100 per seat.
+Season pass offers reserved seating, and is available ONLY to Ruthmere Members.
 Note: Non-member Fall Concert ticket price includes a 10-day trial membership.
 Ruthmere Fall Concerts are considered private party events.

 Coming for 2018 - Robert Beardsley Annual Piano Prize